majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 **HINT** Here is what is important from this declaration:

-   * The Listener collects event logs from all BIG-IP sources, including LTM, ASM, AFM, APM, and AVR.
-You can configure all of these by POSTing a single AS3 declaration or you can use TMSH or the GUI to configure individual modules.
+   * The Listener collects event logs from several BIG-IP sources including LTM, ASM, AFM, APM, and AVR.
+You can configure all of these by posting a single declaration.

-   * The Consumer class is the third party consumer we wish to send our captured data to.
+   * The Consumer class is the third party consumer we wish to send our telemetry data to.

 **NOTE:** By sending this GET request to ``https://10.1.1.9/mgmt/shared/telemetry/declare`` with the correct credentials and current body we've established a connection between our consumer and our BIG-IP.

-**NOTE:** To learn more about AS3, visit https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/

 ..
 TODO:: Now we will build the Kibana database and mapping.